Contribution starting at $3,575

 .

-The researchers have already radio-collared some argali sheep, ibex, hedgehogs, Pallas’s colubers (a type of snake), and kestrels.
-You'll collect radio-telemetry data from these animals, which allows researchers to track their location.
-You'll also put radio tracking devices on animals that don't yet have them.
-The September team will help herd argali and ibex into nets, then help collect data on them and safely release them.
+You'll put satellite tracking devices on animals that don't yet have them.
+The September team will help herd argali, ibex, and goitered gazelles into nets, then help collect data on them and safely release them.

-Measure and identify plants in research plots throughout the reserve.
-Some groups of volunteers will walk along set paths to spot lizards or argali sheep, then record the animal's behavior and location.
+Measure and identify small mammals and plants in research sites/plots throughout the reserve.
+Some groups of volunteers will walk along set paths to spot argali sheep and ibex and then record the animals' behavior and location.

-In the summer, volunteers will look for the nests of these birds of prey, then note their GPS locations and measure the nestlings.
+In the summer, volunteers will look for the nests of these birds of prey, then note their GPS locations, measure the nestlings and wing-tag them in August.

 Field conditions and research needs can lead to changes in the itinerary and activities.
 We appreciate your cooperation and understanding.